Frequently Asked Questions:

 No, it will not.
 The role of the LADCC is to produce its annual awards and work together as a group to promote local theater.
 Critics (and their editors) make their own decisions as to what they will see and cover, and those decisions are independent of LADCC activities.

 How can I persuade one or more critics to cover my show?

 Press releases sent to Circle members are the most common approach.
-Releases can be sent directly to Circle members, whose names are available on our site and whose contact info can be obtained by emailing us here.
-Professionally presented releases—properly written and formatted, without typographical errors—are usually most effective.
-You may wish to work with one of the LA area’s many professional PR people, whose input may lend your marketing efforts more clout and credibility.
+Releases can be sent directly to Circle members whose names are available on our site and whose contact info can be obtained by emailing us here.
+Professionally presented releases—properly written and formatted, without typographical errors—are usually the most effective.
+You may wish to work with one of the LA area’s many professional PR people, whose input may lend more clout and credibility to your marketing efforts.